Art Studio (ARTS)

 ARTS 3342.
 Intermediate Metals.

-In this course, students continue exploring formal, critical, and technical approaches to develop personal conceptual direction related to metalsmithing and jewelry.
-Topics include exploration of materials and methods with an emphasis on industrial technology.
+This course deepens formal, conceptual, and technical approaches to metalsmithing and jewelry while supporting the development of visual vocabulary.
+Students engage specialized processes and materials in metals with attention to craftsmanship, digital tools, and technical proficiencies.
+More advanced fabrication, casting, mold making, and CAD/CAM processes are used in the creation of functional objects.
+Through iterative making and reflective analysis, students refine visual language, strengthen problem solving skills, and integrate conceptual intent with material execution through guided exercises.
 Prerequisites: ARTS 2341 and ART 1301 and ART 1303 and [ARTC 1301 or ARTS 1301 or ARTS 1303] and [ARTC 1302 or ARTS 1302 or ARTS 1304 or ARTT 2372] all with a grade of "D" or better.

 Grade Mode: Standard Letter